SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 #### Three roles and concerns

-To help you understand the different possibilities of testing that you can engage, we identify the following roles and their related concerns.
+To help you understand the different possibilities of testing that you can engage in, we identify the following roles and their related concerns.

 - **Spec Users.**Spec users are developers that build a new application.
 They define the logic of the application by assembling together presenters and domain objects.
-We believe that this is in this role that you will play most of the time.
+We believe that this is in the role that you will play most of the time.
 - **Spec Developers.** Spec developers are more concerned with the development of new Spec presenter and their link with the adapter.
-- **Widget Developers.** Widget developers are concerned about the logic and working of a given widget is a given back-end.
+- **Widget Developers.** Widget developers are concerned about the logic and working of a given widget for a given back-end.

 % +UI elements under test.>file://figures/UI.png|width=75|label=fig:UI+